bignosethethird/bmp2c/README.md

 Unpack it and select your source icon from the svgs directory and move it into your work area.
 This file is still the scalable vector graphics format, the first manipulation is to convert it to a bitmap and to simultaneously resize it.
-It is useful to leave a blank 1 pixel-wide border around display icons, we therefore aim to produce a 30x30 pixel bitmap first and then add the border afterwards to get to our 32x32 pixel bitmap.
+It is useful to leave a blank 1 pixel-wide border around display icons, since it looks eleganter and helps with the visual transition from the hard bezel to the display surface.
+We therefore start with producing a 30x30 pixel bitmap first and then add the border afterwards to get to our 32x32 pixel bitmap.

 <img src="https://github.com/gerritonagoodday/bmp2c/blob/master/.assets/1.bmp" width="100" alt="Starting Image">
 Starting image